 Steve Jobs was an imperfect human being like the rest of us.
-But in his short life he achieved more of the goals he set himself than many of us do.
+But during his short life he managed to achieve more of the goals he set himself than many of us do.

 Can we all be Steve Jobs?
-No. Should we want to?
-No. Can we learn from his experience?
-Yes.
+No. Should we want to be?
+No. But can we learn from his experience?
+Undoubtedly, yes!

-The best way I know to uncover what your “love, inner voice, heart, and intuition” are trying to tell you is to clarify your purpose and values.
+The best way I know to uncover what your “love, inner voice, heart, and intuition” are trying to tell you is to find your purpose and values.
 Our purpose and values are our love, inner voice, heart, and intuition made actionable.